LLLLimbo/dapr-javasdk-demo/Readme.md

 # Introduction

+This is a simple example of an inter-service call.

-``greeting-service` will call the `/hello` interface of `hello-service` and return the result of the call to the user interface.
+`greeting-service` will call the `/hello` interface of `hello-service` and return the result of the call to the user interface.